Adolis García Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants have the eighth-ranked team ERA among all league pitching staffs (3.92).
+- The Giants' 3.90 team ERA ranks seventh across all MLB pitching staffs.

-- The Giants give up the third-fewest home runs in baseball (119 total, one per game).
+- Giants pitchers combine to give up the third-fewest home runs in baseball (121 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.